-Drill slow and steady as to not cause too much excess concrete to break away.
+Drill slowly and steadily so as to not cause too much excess concrete to break away.
 Also, make sure to drill at least as deep as the length of the screw.
 Unlike screwing into wood, you can’t (easily) keep screwing the screw into undrilled concrete.

 Once done, use a vacuum to remove all the excess dust from the holes as that can cause the screw’s holding power to be reduced.

-Brick clips are the best method on how to hang Christmas lights on brick walls.
+Brick clips are the best way and the easiest way to hang a string of Christmas lights on brick walls.

 Check out this quick video to see just how easy brick clips are in to install.